kharigardner/Baby-Turkey/README.md

 # Baby Turkey

-## *In-memory database made for a wide variety of use cases*
+## *The all-in-one solution to all things data*

 <div>&nbsp;</div>

 ## **Introduction**
- Baby Turkey is an optimized, robust, and easy to use in-memory document database with graph support.
- The database is written in both Python and Rust, and is optimized for speed, memory usage, and ease of access for object oriented programming.
-This project was inspired by [Dagoba](https://github.com/skvrahul/dagoba).
+ Baby Turkey is an optimized, robust, easy to use, fully featured database for both transactional and analytical use cases.
+The database is multi-modal, allowing data to be stored in tabular, document, and graph format.
+The database features a rich unique query language similar to traditional SQL, along with in database machine learning, in database visualization, rich graph analytics, and a balance of read/write performance and storage efficiency.
+ Baby Turkey also includes a one-click deployment solution for both local and cloud environments.
+The deployment solution is fully customizable, allowing users to deploy Baby Turkey on any cloud provider, or on any local machine.
+The deployment solution also includes a fully featured web interface for database management, query execution, and data visualization.
+Finally, the database is fully open source, allowing users to modify the database to their needs, along with having an open-source low code visual api development kit, allowing users to create APIs for their data and power their applications with ease.

 <div>&nbsp;</div>

 ## **Features**
-- :watch: Asynchronous database operations
-- :chart: Graph support, through both the use of native [Gobble Query Language]() along with Python and Rust bindings
-- :bread: Rust, Python query bindings along with SQL statement support
-- :cherries: Stored procedures, paramterized queries, and multi database support
-- :window: Window, aggregate, and ML support for in database analytics
-- :rocket: Super compact, storage efficient and compresssed with the use of "lzzzz" compression library, along with rar archiving, and data partitioning
+- :graph: In database visualization tools, can create visualizations with the query language
+- :chart_with_upwards_trend: In database machine learning, can train models with the query language
+- :file_folder: Multi-modal, can store data in tabular, document, and graph format, able to query the same data entity in all three formats
+- :mag: Rich query language, similar to traditional SQL, but with many more features and capabilities
+- :rocket: Optimized, able to handle large amounts of data, and able to handle complex queries, built on top of Rust and Python
+- :lock: Robust, able to handle many concurrent users, and able to handle many concurrent queries
+- :computer: Easy to use, able to be used with a variety of programming languages, and able to be used with a variety of tools
+- :cloud: One-click deployment solution, able to deploy Baby Turkey on any cloud provider, or on any local machine
+- :open_file_folder: Fully open source, able to modify the database to your needs, and able to modify the deployment solution to your needs
+- :hammer: Low code visual api development kit, able to create APIs for your data, and able to power your applications with ease

 <div>&nbsp;</div>

 ## **Installation**
+To install Baby Turkey, you can download the latest release from the [releases page](releases).
+You can also install Baby Turkey from source by cloning the repository and running `make install`.
+To run Baby Turkey, you can run `babyturkey` from the command line.

-Baby Turkey is available on [PyPi](https://pypi.org/project/baby-turkey/) and [Crates.io](https://crates.io/crates/baby_turkey).
+Baby Turkey language packages are available on [PyPi](https://pypi.org/project/baby-turkey/) and [Crates.io](https://crates.io/crates/baby_turkey).
 To install, simply run the following command:

 ```bash
 pip install baby-turkey